dyc3/steamguard-cli/README.md

 [SDA]: https://github.com/Jessecar96/SteamDesktopAuthenticator

 ## Arguments
+    usage: steamguard (action) (steam username) -v -h

-    --help, -h                   Display this help message.
+      -h, --help                Display this help message.
-    --verbose, -v                Display some extra information when the program is running.
+      -v, --verbose             Display some extra information when the program is running.
-    --user, -u                   Specify an account for which to generate a Steam Gaurd code.
-                                 Otherwise, the first account will be selected.
+      -m, --mafiles             Specify which folder your maFiles are in.
+Ex: ~/maFiles

+    Actions:
-    --generate-code              Generate a Steam Guard code and exit. (default) --encrypt                    Encrypt your maFiles or change your encryption passkey.
-    --decrypt                    Remove encryption from your maFiles.
+      generate-code             Generate a Steam Guard code for the specified user (if any) and exit. (default) encrypt                   Encrypt your maFiles or change your encryption passkey. decrypt                   Remove encryption from your maFiles.
+      code                      Same as generate-code
+      2fa                       Same as generate-code
+      add                       Set up Steam Guard for 2 factor authentication. setup                     Same as add